e-marshall/tutorials/_sources/intro/getting_started.md

 ## *How to use this book*

 Our goal is for this book to be useful to users across a range of backgrounds and with different needs and interests.
 It is designed to be a comprehensive walk-through of scientific workflows using earth observation data in Python.
-At the same time, we recognize some users may be interested in following individual segments and a more modular structure.
-Read from start to finish or check out the individual sections that interest you.
+At the same time, we recognize some users may be interested in following individual segments and a more modular structure; follow the book from start to finish or check out the individual sections that interest you.
 To see which topics are covered in different notebooks, check out the [tutorials overview](../background/tutorials_overview.md) page.

-If you're interested in a more-detailed introduction and background on data cubes and cloud-optimized geoscience, head to the [background](../background/background_root.md) section, otherwise, head straight to the tutorials.
+For an introduction and background on data cubes and cloud-optimized geoscience, head to the [background](../background/background_root.md) section, otherwise, head straight to the tutorials.

 :::{admonition} Running tutorial notebooks on your own Head to the [software](software.md) page for detailed instructions on how to get started running the tutorial notebooks on your own.